Open-Credentialing-Initiative/schemas/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+---
+> You can find a hosted version of this README at [https://open-credentialing-initiative.github.io/schemas/](https://open-credentialing-initiative.github.io/schemas/)

 Copyright © 2022 Named editors.
 Contributors to [OCI](https://www.oc-i.org/).